rljacobson/jasper2/_posts/2018-08-16-defining-the-wolfram-language-part-1-finding-operators.markdown

 # Finding All Wolfram Language Operators

 In this second article, Part 1 of an *n* part series on *Defining the Wolfram Language*, we start getting our hands dirty hunting down every single operator in Mathematica and each operator's linguistic properties.
 To my knowledge, nobody outside of Wolfram has created such an exhaustive list before.<!--more--> The operator properties we hope to document are arity, affix, associativity, and precedence.
-In the next article,  [Part 2](/blog/2018/09/03/defining-the-wolfram-language-part-1-terminology/), we will define and discuss the signficance of these linguistic properties of operators for programming languages generally.
+In the next article, "[Generalizing PEMDAS: What is an operator?](/blog/2018/09/03/defining-the-wolfram-language-part-1-terminology/)," we will define and discuss the signficance of these linguistic properties of operators for programming languages generally.
 If these terms are foreign to you, do not worry, you will not need to know what these terms mean for this article, but you can read the next article before reading Part 1 without any confusion.

-[The information in this series grew out of my work on FoxySheep, an open source parser for the Wolfram Language.
-Parts 1 and 2 began life as an answer I submitted to [mathematica.stackexchange.com](https://mathematica.stackexchange.com/a/180033/27662).
-I try to keep the answer up to date.]

 ## Data Sources

 It is surprisingly difficult to get accurate information about all Wolfram Language operators implemented in Mathematica.
 There are a few different sources of information about operators and their properties.
-I list all known sources (as of August 2018) in the table below, the last two of which appear to be described nowhere else on the public internet.
+I list all publicly known sources (as of August 2018) in the table below, the last two of which appear to be described nowhere else on the public internet.
 We will explore these sources in more detail in the remainder of this section.

 | Source | Description |
 |--------|-------------|